Squiggle/github-analytics-dash/README.md

 deno run --allow-net --allow-env --allow-write src/github_stats.ts
 ```

-The script will generate an `output.html` file in the current directory containing a table of the latest pull requests.
+The script will generate an `output.html` file in the current directory containing a table of developer analytics.
+The table includes:

+- Developer: GitHub username
+- PRs Created: Number of pull requests created by the developer in the last 30 days
+- Other PRs Commented: Number of other developers' PRs where this developer commented (code review or PR comment)

+Bot accounts are excluded from the statistics.
+The analytics update automatically for the last 30 days each time the container is run.

 ## Running in Docker